Chrysler Slant-6 engine: Super Six

 By the mid-1970s in the North American market, emission control regulations were reducing engine performance at the same time as safety regulations were making cars heavier.
 An increase in performance was required for the G-engine, so a 2-barrel setup was released for the 1976 model year.
 This was not the same as the export 2-barrel package; the intake manifold used a throttle-bored plenum rather than an open one, and had provisions for an EGR valve.
 The carburetor, a Carter BBD similar but not identical to the one used on Chrysler's 318 CID V8 engine, used a standard Chrysler-style remote automatic choke.
-A 2+1/4 in exhaust headpipe was also provided, as well as 2-barrel-specific advance curves in the ignition distributor.
+A 2+1/4 in exhaust head pipe was also provided, as well as 2-barrel-specific advance curves in the ignition distributor.
 This package, called "Super Six" by the marketing division, brought rated horsepower from 100 to 110 hp and torque from 170 to 180 lbft, while improving throttle response and driveability while maintaining compliance with emission laws.